foresto/joystickwake/README.rst

 Linux gamers often find themselves unexpectedly staring at a blank screen, because their display server fails to recognize game controllers as input devices, allowing the screen blanker to activate during gameplay.
-This program works around the problem by (temporarily) disabling screen blankers while joystick activity is detected.
+This program works around the problem by suppressing screen blankers while joystick activity is detected.

 Operation